kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(7\) *Noise level margin.* The receiver decoder's guaranteed input sensitivity must be no less than 6 dB higher than the maximum predicted noise-floor.

-\(8\) *Voltage standing wave ratio.* All radio frequency losses within the receiver decoder interface to the antenna system must satisfy the 12-dB margin of §417.9(d) and be repeatable to demonstrate in-family performance.
+\(8\) *Voltage standing wave ratio.* All radio frequency losses within the receiver decoder interface to the antenna system must satisfy the 12-dB margin of [[Volume 4/C Licensing/0417 Launch safety.md#§417.9   Launch site responsibility.|§417.9]](d) and be repeatable to demonstrate in-family performance.
 The radio frequency receiving system and the impedance of the receiver decoder must match.

 \(9\) *Decoder channel bandwidth.* The receiver decoder must provide for reliable recognition of the command signal when subjected to variations in ground transmitter tone frequency and frequency modulation deviation variations.
 The command receiver must satisfy all its performance specifications within the specified tone filter frequency bandwidth using a frequency modulation tone deviation from 2 dB to 20 dB above the measured threshold level.